zchee/neovim-wiki/Introduction.md

 By achieving those goals new developers will soon join the community, consequently improving the editor for all users.

-It is important to emphasize that this is not a project to rewrite vim from scratch or transform it into an IDE (though the new features provided will enable IDE-like distributions of the editor).
+It is important to emphasize that **this is not a project to rewrite Vim from scratch** or transform it into an IDE (though the new features provided will enable IDE-like distributions of the editor).
 The changes implemented here should have little impact on vim's editing model or vimscript in general.
 Most vimscript plugins should continue to work normally.